ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 - Enhancing interpretability to better understand the learned representations.
 - Expanding SSL to domains like robotics, healthcare, and multi-modal data.

 ---

-### Summary
-Self-supervised learning is a transformative trend in unsupervised learning, enabling models to harness the power of vast unlabeled datasets.
-By solving pretext tasks, SSL learns meaningful representations that can be fine-tuned for a wide range of applications, including NLP, computer vision, and audio processing.
-Despite challenges like scalability and task adaptation, SSL represents a significant step forward in making unsupervised learning more effective and practical for real-world scenarios.

----